JuliaAI/LearnAPI.jl/README.md

 type, such as `is_supervised(model::SomeModel) = true` and `prediction_type(model::SomeModel) = :probabilistic`.

-Although designed to support [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/)'s "machine" interface for user interaction, the interface described here is a general purpose, standalone API for machine learning algorithms, implemented by extending methods in MLInterface.jl, which is lightweight (and has no reference to machines).

 The preceding observations notwithstanding, a new implementation of the ML Model Interface will often fall into one of the [Common Implementation Patterns](@ref) described first.
 The definitive specification of the interface is provided in the [Reference](@ref) section.